Recent news of our company

 22 April 2016

-Sunflower Sowing Area to Increase Worldwide in 2016/17
+Sunflower Sowing Area will Increase Worldwide in 2016/17

 According to the forecasts of Oil World analysts (Germany), the sunflower sowing area is expected to increase significantly worldwide in 2016/17 up to 25.64 million hectares against 24.61 million hectares of the previous season.